 Rebuilding Black Wall Street

 Phil Armstrong will enlighten, educate, and inform participants about the history and legacy of the 1921 Tulsa Race Massacre.
-Participants will learn about Tulsa’s Historic Greenwood District, the storied “Black Wall Street,” including the massacre and its impact on Oklahoma and the nation.
-Participants will also be introduced to Greenwood Rising a world-class history facility to showcase Tulsa’s Historic Greenwood District.
+Participants will learn about Tulsa’s Historic Greenwood District, the storied “Black Wall Street,” including the massacre and its effects on Oklahoma and the nation.
+Participants will also be introduced to Greenwood Rising, a world-class history facility to showcase Tulsa’s Historic Greenwood District.
 The museum-grade exhibition, to be constructed in 2021, will tell the story of the original Black Wall Street and reconnect this iconic African American enclave.
 The overarching theme for Greenwood Rising, “The Human Spirit,” speaks to the dignity of a people who turned trials, tribulations, and tragedy into a triumph.

 About the Speaker:

-Phil Armstrong , Project Director , 1921 Tulsa Race Massacre Centennial Commission
+Phil Armstrong, Project Director, 1921 Tulsa Race Massacre Centennial Commission

 Philip Keith Armstrong is a native of Ohio and has been in Tulsa for 20+ years.
 He holds a Bachelor’s in Mass Communications from Central State University and a master’s degree in Public Administration from the University of Akron.
 Phil has a varied background working in the corporate sector and as an entrepreneur in the restaurant business.
 In 2019 he was hired by the Tulsa Community Foundation as Project Director for the 1921 Tulsa Race Massacre Centennial Commission.
 Phil has been actively engaged in the community by serving on several non-profit boards, most notably Barthelmes School for Music, Community Service Council, Reading Partners of Tulsa, and past board chair of the Greenwood Cultural Center.

-Keynote - Robin Mazumder
+Keynote - Robin Mazumder, PhD

 Panel: Engagement Strategies for Equitable Transportation Planning

 Engagement is a critical component to transportation planning – how can we ensure we are considering equity in our engagement processes with our most vulnerable transportation users?
 What does it look like to incorporate our engagement findings into our plans?
 What does it look like to collaborate with each other in our complex transportation networks to ensure our vulnerable users voices are being heard?
-Hear from a city, regional COG, and grassroots representative on how they approach this topic in their work.
+Hear from a city, regional agency on aging, and grassroots representative on how they approach this topic in their work.

 About the Panelists: